tdsmale/tdsmale.github.io/Jungian.md

 - Constructive: Reliability.
 Finds it constructive to promote pragmatic stability.
 - Obligation: Radicalism.
 Feels obligated to try and observe exploitative underpinnings.
 - Unnatural: Catharsis.
 Finds it unnatural to promote a purgative atmosphere.
 - Indulgant: Faith.
-Can over-exploit emphasising good-faith relations.
+Can over-indulge emphasising good-faith relations.
 - Unconscious: Experimentation.
 Unconsciously provokes the adoption of seemingly useless things.
 - Trivializing: Defence.
 Trivializes the emphasis of defensive structural rationales.
 - Repressed: Supremacy.
 Represses the adoption of possessive social personas.